-1.5.
 Importance of studying History

-By using internet or the History books in library to conduct research on the importance of studying History.
+By using internet or the History and Citizenship learner's book of senior one, conduct research on the importance of studying History.

 Gahizi, Kwikiriza and Hakuzimana were high school friends.
 They all studied History.
 They recently met in a café for their business deals.